-- On August 28, 2013, ASX released a consultation paper on the Draft Operating Rules for the ASX 24 Exchange Traded Derivatives and OTC Interest Rate Derivatives Client Clearing Service (the Consultation Paper).
+- On February 21, 2013, ASX released a consultation paper on the Draft Operating Rules for its central counterparty clearing services for OTC interest rate derivatives (OTC Clearing Services).
+ASX will introduce OTC Clearing Services in phases.
+Phase 1 will be dealer-to-dealer clearing for AUD IRS and OIS, and will be available from July 1, 2013.
+The product coverage may be extended to include AUD FRAs in the third quarter, 2013.
+Phase 2 will introduce client clearing and extend product coverage to include NZD IRS, OIS and FRAs. - On May 1, 2013, ASX released its response to the Consultation Paper on Draft Operating Rules released on Feb 21, 2013 and included, among others, the following points - ASX will maintain a single default fund, however, ASX will formally review its default fund structure in consultation with the Risk Committee annually; - The symmetry between the Futures and OTC Commitments will be increased by reducing the Futures Clearing Participants Commitments from AUD\$120 million to AUD\$100 million, in-line with the OTC Clearing Participants Commitments.
+ASX group will inject a further AUD\$20 million, increasing the "first loss" tranche in the default waterfall to AUD\$120 million.
+All Secondary Commitments will be removed for Futures Clearing Participants - On August 28, 2013, ASX released a consultation paper on the Draft Operating Rules for the ASX 24 Exchange Traded Derivatives and OTC Interest Rate Derivatives Client Clearing Service (the Consultation Paper).
 This is the first of two consultation papers in which ASX seeks stakeholders' input on the draft Operating Rules for its Client Clearing Service for ASX 24 Exchange Traded Derivatives and OTC Interest Rate Derivatives.
 Deadline for comments is October 2, 2013.
-Main points of the consultation paper are as follows: - ASX plans to initially offer 2 different "client account" types: Omnibus Account and Individual Client Account (ICA).
+Certain points of the consultation paper are as set out below: - ASX plans to initially offer 2 different "client account" types: Omnibus Account and Individual Client Account (ICA).
 A Clearing Participant (CP) may choose whether to offer their Clients one account type or both.
 The ICA structure is modeled on, but is not the same, as 'LSOC without excess'.
 ASX plans to offer these two client account structures by March 31, 2014. - For an Omnibus Account, a Client's positions and collateral are held in a single client account of the CP and ASX calculates initial margin (IM) on the net position in that account.
 In the event of a CP's default, the IM calculated will be protected from losses on he defaulting CP's house positions and on positions in other client accounts, but it will not be protected from losses of other Clients in the Omnibus Account. - For Individual client account 'without excess', a Client's positions are segregated from those of other Clients and IM is calculated on the basis of the Client's positions exclusively.
 The aim is to allow ASX to port Client's positions and associated IM in the event of a CP's default.
 If the Client's position is not ported, ASX will close out the positions and return the associated IM to the Client directly, less any losses, costs and expenses attributable to closing out the positions.
 Collateral is not segregated at the ICA level and therefore collateral held by the clearing house in excess of the IM requirement with respect to the Client's position cannot be ported with the positions and associated IM.